BMohammed7/Design-Pattern/README.md

 - `SmartLock` (Interface – Abstract Product)
   Defines what every smart lock must do (configure usage, return, print itself).

-- `UsageDataReader` (Utility – Helper Class)
-  Not a part of Abstract Factory directly.
-Provides the actual "energy usage" values.
-Every bulb/lock depends on this class to simulate consumption.

 - `BrandASmartBulb` (Concrete Product – implements SmartBulb)
   Represents a Brand A smart bulb.
 Uses `UsageDataReader` to simulate usage.